LittleGreenViper/LGV_MeetingServer/README.md

   - *page*

   This is which page to send.
 It is 0-based, so page 0, is 0 -> `page_size` - 1 meetings.
-If `page_size` is not provided, this is ignored.
+If `page_size` is not provided, or is 0, this is ignored.

   **Just Getting the Paging Metrics**